Liham/LiamGameMakerCode/README.md

-# This is the code that sends the player to the next room if he/she destroys the portal.
+# This is the code that plays or stops the song depending on the current room.